IanFinlayson/exploring-cs/chapter01.md

 The things these two algorithms are doing, such as changing variables, checking different conditions, and going back to previous steps, are the same things pretty much all the algorithms we will look at in this book will do.
-You\'ll see that we can use these building blocks to solve all kinds of interesting problems.
+You'll see that we can use these building blocks to solve all kinds of interesting problems.

 1.4 Algorithm Analysis